How to File a Car Insurance Claim: Step-by-Step Guide for 2026

 • Choose between insurer-approved shops or your preferred mechanic

 Simple repairs like windshield replacement can be completed within days, while extensive damage requiring parts orders may take 2–4 weeks.
+Newer vehicles with advanced driver assistance systems (ADAS) take longer to repair due to sensor recalibration requirements.
 If your vehicle is declared a total loss, learn about the total loss settlement process and how payouts are calculated.
 You can also review our guide on how insurance companies assess car damage to better understand your estimate.

 Settlement Negotiations and Payment